dougalrm/aider-patterns-wow/data/docs/anyone_can_demonstrate_leadership_qualities.md

 The experiences we have shape the person we become, no less so than on the journey to becoming a leader.
 As we begin to recognise the influence others have on us, it's important to remember that how you act and the behaviours you display will also influence others in turn.

-At Schroders, we all have a role to play in championing consistent good practices and ways of working, creating a better working environment where we not only understand what we are working on but how everyone contributes to success both individually and collectively.
+We all have a role to play in championing consistent good practices and ways of working, creating a better working environment where we not only understand what we are working on but how everyone contributes to success both individually and collectively.

 Adopting a leadership mindset gives everyone the opportunity to engage in a positive employee experience.
 A leadership mindset focuses on behaviours we can all demonstrate every day and doesn't just apply to those with the title or role of leader.